 We recognize that residents are at high risk for burnout.
 Burnout effects the quality of patient care and causes emotional distress for the individual.
 All residents and fellows are encouraged to regularly take the Well-Being Index (internal link).
 Once per year, residents will have protected time to take this assessment and debrief the results.

-Our resident and fellow wellness subcommittee works to foster a culture of wellness, support and collaboration in which Spectrum Health residents and fellows can thrive.
-Efforts align with Spectrum Health’s system-wide wellness initiatives through the Office of Physician and APP Fulfillment (internal link).
+Our resident and fellow wellness subcommittee works to foster a culture of wellness, support and collaboration in which Corewell Health residents and fellows can thrive.
+Efforts align with Corewell Health’s system-wide wellness initiatives through the Office of Physician and APP Fulfillment (internal link).

 Initiatives focus on four areas:

-At Spectrum Health, we recognize the importance of mental and physical health.
-Here are some examples and resources offered at Spectrum Health for residents and fellows:
+At Corewell Health, we recognize the importance of mental and physical health.
+Here are some examples and resources offered at Corewell Health for residents and fellows:

 Program Retreats: Each year residency programs spend a day off site to relax, discuss topics of well-being and participate in team building activities to strengthen relationships